 For full details of accounts, including accountancy practices, please the Finance section out our website.

-Chronic Pain Ireland is firmly committed to ensuring personal privacy and compliance with the Data Protection Acts, including the provision of best practice guidelines and procedures in relation to all aspects of Data Protection.
+Chronic Pain Ireland is firmly committed to ensuring personal privacy and compliance with the Data Protection Acts and the General Data Protection Regulation (GDPR) including the provision of best practice guidelines and procedures in relation to all aspects of Data Protection.